sroehrl/crud-transformer-video/readme.md

 # Complete code base for [neoan3 crud transformer tutorial](https://youtu.be/yFp2_SCXc9o)

 In case you had problems following along or are missing dependencies, here is the complete project *including the vendor folder*.
-The only change necessary on your end is to change the .htaccess RewriteBase accordingly.
+The only change necessary on your end is to change the
+- .htaccess RewriteBase
+- db-credentials in frame/demo/Demo.php
+ accordingly.

 Have fun learning.